devxiexie/linuxNotes/README.md

-# linuxNotes
+# Linux Notes
-Some Linux Notes
+Some Linux Notes I have taken